Frequently Asked Questions

 Although candidates can lose points if their age is not between 20 and 29 years old, they should remember that they can get points for other factors such as a job offer or language abilities.
 For example, if a candidate is 40 years old and has no accompanying spouse or common-law partner, they can get up to 45 points.
 Instead, if the candidate is 30 years old, they can get up to 95 points for the section “human capital factors.”

 Canada looks for young immigrants who can be part of its economy and fill jobs that Canadian citizens or permanent residents cannot do.
 There are specific careers or occupations required according to the market needs of each province.
 There are several opportunities to come to Canada.
-Immigration Pros has the expertise to help you find the best option!
+Immigration Pros has the expertise to assess you find the best option!

 The Federal Skilled Worker Program is an Express Entry program used by the government to choose candidates as permanent residents based on their work experience, education, knowledge of English and/or French and other factors that allow them to become economically established in Canada.

-A candidate who applies to this program can live in any Canadian province or territory except Quebec because this province has its own program to select skilled workers.
+A candidate who applies to this program can live in any Canadian province or territory except Quebec because it has its own program to select skilled workers.
 In 2018, 74.900 candidates got their permanent residence as skilled workers, and in 2019, 81.400 candidates became permanent residents due to this program.

 The Canadian government assesses a candidate on six selection factors: education, language skills, age, experience, arranged employment in Canada and adaptability, but before this assessment, the candidate has to fulfill three minimum requirements.
 A candidate needs a score of at least 67 points to qualify as a Federal Skilled Worker.